Written by Elizabeth

 Bangkok is also a great jumping off point for further exploration of Thailand.
 It's an easy train ride or drive to Kanchanaburi, where you can hike at the national park and see the Erawan Falls after a stop at the Bridge on the River Kwai.
 The ancient capital of Ayutthaya is also an easy day trip.
 Bangkok is a hub that allows you access to the rest of Southeast Asia, no matter where you may desire to go next.

 As Asia's commercial and cultural hub, Hong Kong is one of the most spectacular and thrilling cities in the world.
 Home to numerous skyscrapers surrounding Victoria Harbour creating its iconic skyline, the city is visually unique and vibrant both day and night.
 Hong Kong is renowned around the world for its cuisine, and with influences from both the East and West, there are options for every palette.

-Aside from the world class dining and entertainment, you'll find a plethora of museums, unrivaled shopping, and plenty of options for island and boat day trips.
+Aside from the world-class dining and entertainment, you'll find a plethora of museums, unrivalled shopping, and plenty of options for island and boat day trips.
 Perhaps lesser known but equally worth visiting are the national parks in Hong Kong, perfect for hiking.
-It's also quite easy to take a day trip from Hong Kong to neighboring Macau or mainland China.
+It's also quite easy to take a day trip from Hong Kong to neighbouring Macau or mainland China.

 Choose your favourite city — start planning your next trip!

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.

 Was this useful?